Naitreey/notes-and-knowledge/cs/bigdata/azkaban.rst

   * Comparison and logical operators can be used to connect individual condition components.
 Supported operators: ``==, !=,  >, >=, <, <=, &&, ||, !``.

+runtime parameters
+^^^^^^^^^^^^^^^^^^
+- Use ``${parameter}`` in ``basic.flow`` definition file to access value of any parameters available at runtime.

+- 对于一个 job, 它可用的 parameters 包含:

+  * metadata parameters made available by azkaban (see below).

+  * 这个 job 本身的 ``config`` key 和从全局 ``config`` 继承的所有参数.

+  * parent jobs' output parameters written to their ``$JOB_OUTPUT_PROP_FILE``.

+  这些参数全部通过 ``$JOB_PROP_FILE`` 文件提供给 job. 并且可通过 ``${parameter}`` 语法来获取和使用.

+- The following parameters are made available to job automatically at runtime.

+  * azkaban.job.attempt.
+The attempt number for the job.
+Starts with attempt 0 and increments with every retry.

+  * azkaban.job.id.
+The job name.

+  * azkaban.flow.flowid.
+The flow name that the job is running in.

+  * azkaban.flow.execid.
+The execution id that is assigned to the running flow.

+  * azkaban.flow.projectid.
+The numerical project id.

+  * azkaban.flow.projectversion.
+The project upload version.

+  * azkaban.flow.uuid.
+A unique identifier assigned to a flow’s execution.

+  * azkaban.flow.start.timestamp.
+The millisecs since epoch start time.

+  * azkaban.flow.start.year.
+The start year.

+  * azkaban.flow.start.month.
+The start month of the year (1-12)

+  * azkaban.flow.start.day.
+The start day of the month.

+  * azkaban.flow.start.hour.
+The start hour in the day.

+  * azkaban.flow.start.minute.
+The start minute.

+  * azkaban.flow.start.second.
+The start second in the minute.

+  * azkaban.flow.start.milliseconds.
+The start millisec in the sec

+  * azkaban.flow.start.timezone.
+The start timezone that is set.

 uploading project files
 -----------------------
 - The project files are packaged into an archive file, then uploaded to